jefste/getting-and-cleaning-data-project/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and
  50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

+#### Units of the measurements

+The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+The angular velocity vector measured by the gyroscope for each window sample are in units of radians/second.

 #### For each record it is provided: